Gemstone Testing Torch

 Features and Characteristics

-Output Uniformity and Beam Shape: Consider whether a spot beam or wider beam suits your viewing distance and stone size.
+Beam Shape and Coverage: Decide whether a focused spot or wider beam suits your inspection distance and stone size.

-Power and Runtime: Confirm battery type, runtime, and charging method for field or bench use.
+Power Supply: Review battery type, runtime, and charging method for bench or mobile use.

 Application Range